vbpf/ebpf-verifier/README.md

 # PREVAIL
-## a Polynomially-Runtime EBPF Verfier using an Abstract Interpretation Layer
+## a Polynomial-Runtime EBPF Verfier using an Abstract Interpretation Layer

 A new eBPF verifier.